E. D. Berman

 He became founding chair (2014) of Rhodes Scholars in Britain and a trustee.
-In 2015 he was invited by MIT's Bits and Atoms to establish Fab Foundation UK.
+In 2015, he was invited by MIT's Bits and Atoms to establish Fab Foundation UK.
 A Harvard graduate and Rhodes Scholar in 1962, Berman is Inter-Action's founder (1968) and CEO.
 Currently, in addition to the activities above, Berman runs international workshops and training courses in the Inter-Action Creative Game Method and Inter-Action Instant Business Enterprise System.

 Early life and education

-Berman was born in Lewiston, Maine, on 8 March 1941 to Jack and Ida (née Webber) Berman.
-He attended Lewiston High School but despite becoming a regional and national debating champion, did not graduate.
-Instead he accepted the offer of a place at Harvard University at the age of 15, to study Government & Middle Eastern Languages and Literature.
+Berman was in Lewiston, Maine, to Jack and Ida (née Webber) Berman.
+He attended Lewiston High School but, despite becoming a regional and national debating champion, did not graduate.
+Instead, he accepted the offer of a place at Harvard University at the age of 15, to study Government & Middle Eastern Languages and Literature.
 He was a resident at Winthrop House and graduated in the Class of 1961.

-He then won a Rhodes Scholarship to study at Exeter College, Oxford University in 1962.[1]
-Berman was unable to finish his doctorate at Oxford in 1965, due to an unprovoked attack whilst researching in Istanbul, Turkey, which left him with a cranial blood clot, a badly damaged back and given a year to live.
+He then won a Rhodes Scholarship to study at Exeter College, Oxford University, in 1962.
+Berman was unable to finish his doctorate at Oxford in 1965, due to an unprovoked attack while researching in Istanbul, Turkey, which left him with a cranial blood clot and a badly damaged back, being given a year to live.
 Unable to continue his research, Berman moved to London.